Age of Aces

-Written by Bellem and W. T. Ballard, the Zeng stories came
+Written by Bellem and W. T. Ballard, the Zeng stories

-was a wonderful idea.
+allies in stories was a wonderful idea.
 Dr. Zeng’s

 sidekick Lai Hu Chow, who is really Chinese, has an artificial

 leg in which he can carry weapons and other useful stuff.

 Of course, there’s also Race Williams, one-time

 BLACK MASK big dog who famously boosted sales of

 the magazine every time he was featured on the cover.

 The end was coming into sight for Race and his creator.
 Carroll

 John Daly moved into comic books after the death of the pulps.

-Race appeared in a handful of stories published in THRILLING DETECTIVE
+Race appeared in a handful of stories published in THRILLING

-the early fifties.
+STORIES during the early fifties.

 John Wooley is the author, co-author, or editor

 of more than thirty books, including the recent HARD-BOILED

 CHRISTMAS STORIES.
 John also penned the script for

-the made-for-TV movie DAN TURNER, HOLLYWOOD DETECTIVE, the award-winning
+the made-for-TV movie DAN TURNER, HOLLYWOOD DETECTIVE,

-cards, and thousands of magazine
+comic books, trading cards, and thousands of magazine

 and newspaper stories, most of them in conjunction with his work

 a position he held from 1983 through 2006.
 He is currently

-a contributing editor and columnist for OKLAHOMA
+a contributing editor and columnist for OKLAHOMA MAGAZINE

-subjects.
 This year, he was inducted into the Oklahoma Historians’

 Hall of Fame.

 John Gunnison is one of the foremost pulp dealers

 in the world.
 He’s the owner of Adventure House,

-a firm that not only deals in pulp magazines and other paper
+a firm that not only deals in pulp magazines and

-other material, including the much-admired
+editions and other material, including the much-admired